Bethune–Cookman Wildcats: Baseball

 Athletic Director Lynn W. Thompson announced on July 26, 2011 that Jason Beverlin, the pitching coach at Tennessee for the past two seasons, would become the Wildcats' new head baseball coach.
 Beverlin replaced Mervyl Melendez.

 Under Melendez, the baseball team had achieved success, including five consecutive MEAC championships from 2000–2004, and six more from 2006–2011.

 In 2006, one of his players was credited with Player of the Year, Rookie of the Year, and Pitcher of the Year accolades.
 Melendez was voted MEAC Coach of the year 2000 and 2001.
 The Wildcats under Melendez have made regional appearances in every year from 2000–2004 and 2006–2011.
 Bethune–Cookman also claimed tournament championships in 1997 and 1999 under coach Richard Skeel and in 2012 in Beverlin's first season.

 Softball

 Laura Watten is the head coach for the Lady Wildcats softball team.

+B-CU made a notable run to the Super Regionals of the 2005 NCAA Softball Tournament.
+The Wildcats finished with a 42-15 regular season record and though they were eliminated in the MEAC tournament, they advanced to the national tournament as an at-large team and became the first HBCU to earn a national at-large bid in any sport.
+B-CU then swept through the Gainesville Regional, winning three straight games and never trailing, to advance to the Super Regional.
+The Wildcats pushed Texas on its home field into the ninth inning in the first game of the Austin Super Regional, but Texas won 1-0 and then 6-1 in the next game to advance to the Women's College World Series.

 Golf

 The men's and women's Wildcat golf teams are coached by Lortiz Clark (head coach) and Jack McClairen (assistant coach).
 The teams use Indigo Lakes Golf Club and LPGA International as their home fields during competitions.